Ask Slashdot: What's a Practical Response To the Equifax Breach? - Slashdot

 That's not something I could have easily monitored by just checking my bank's website.

-In my case the perpetrator was caught by police in another state within a day or two of my first learning about the first bogus acc
+In my case the perpetrator was caught by police in another state within a day or two of my first learning about the first bogus account.
+Not everybody is so lucky.

 Political change (Score:5, Insightful)